bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 ```
 @highlight 6

-To create a route to our restaurants component, we'll need to import our restaurants component and update our routes variable to include the new path.

-__src/app/app-routing.module.ts__

-@sourceref ./app-routing.module.ts
-@highlight 3-15
+## Exercise: Edit the Routing Module to Have Routes for Home and Component

-Our router was already added to our index file during our initial app creation.
+Our router outlet was already added to our __src/app/app.component.html__ file during our initial app creation.
 Replace the whole file with the following:

 __src/app/app.component.html__

 @sourceref ./app.component.html
 @highlight 1,only

+### The problem

-Navigate to <a href="http://localhost:4200/restaurants" target="\_blank">localhost:4200/restaurants</a> to see the new view.
-You may have noticed the ```routerLink``` attribute on the a tag in our home component markup.
-This one of the ways we link to specific routes in our app.
+We need to set up routes for the home view and restaurant view.
+When the route is `''`, the `HomeComponent` should display, and when the route is `/restaurants` the `RestaurantComponent` should display.
+Make these changes in __src/app/app-routing.module.ts__.
+If you have completed the exercise successfully you should be able to see the home component when the app loads, and the restaurant component when you navigate to <a href="http://localhost:4200/restaurants" target="\_blank">localhost:4200/restaurants</a>.
+(You may have noticed the ```routerLink``` attribute on the a tag in our home component markup.
+This one of the ways we link to specific routes in our app.)

 ```html
 <a class="btn" [routerLink]="['/restaurants', restaurant.slug]">
   Details
 </a>
 ```

+### What You Need to know

+Everything you need to know what covered above!

+### The Solution

+__src/app/app-routing.module.ts__

+@sourceref ./app-routing.module.ts
+@highlight 3-15